Contemporary Music and Worship

 Thrive, by John Mark Hall and Matthew West.

-Good, Good Father and Kyrie Eleison by Chris Tomlin
+Impossible Things, Good, Good Father and Kyrie Eleison by Chris Tomlin

 We find our music from many sources from Wild Goose Publications, Iona Abbey, Scotland, to Hillsong Music Australia, from the Evangelical Lutheran Book of Worship to Bethel Music here in California.
 We are fortunate to have a highly accomplished composer on the staff of St Lukes, Dr Ann Callaway.
 Ann accompanies us on a weekly basis in worship.
 She arranges, composes and we haven’t found anything she can’t play!
 You can access Ann’s web site here annmcallaway.com.
+Take a look at the Contemporary Classical Page for more information.